kbham/mule4-custom-logger/README.md

 ## When to use this custom logger?

-a) When an organization intends to limit or standardize the attributes that get logged
+- When an organization intends to limit or standardize the attributes that get logged
-b) To enforce logging standards
+- To enforce logging standards
-c) Developers often don't log useful information leading to more time spent in troubleshooting
+- Developers often don't log useful information leading to more time spent in troubleshooting
-d) Standardized logs help in integration with Log analysis tools like Splunk
+- Standardized logs help in integration with Log analysis tools like Splunk

 ## How to install this custom logger?